-Table 6: Evidence Regarding Overuse of Imaging for Atraumatic Seizures in Children
+Table 10: Evidence Regarding Overuse of Imaging for the Evaluation of Children with Afebrile, AtraumaticSeizures

-Type of Evidence Kegarding Overuse of Imaging for Atraumati Level of Evidence (USPSTF Citations LVIdelice Ranking) Evidence- based review Members of the Quality Standards Subcommittee of the American Academy of Neurology conducted an evidence- based review of the literature to develop practice parameters for evaluation of children with a first nonfebrile seizure.
-They found few CT studies of children with a first nonfebrile seizure show abnormalities that require intervention (0 to 7%).
-The yield of CT scans to identify an abnormality when the neurologic examination and EEG were normal was 5% to 10%.
-Up to one-third of children who underwent MRI in one class I study had an abnormality, and none required intervention.
+Type of Evidence Key Findings Level of Evidence (USPSTF Ranking) Citations Evidence-based review Members of the Quality Standards Subcommittee of the American Academy of Neurology conducted an evidence-based review of the literature to develop practice parameters for evaluation of children with first nonfebrile seizure.
+They found few CT studies of children with first nonfebrile seizure have abnormalities that require intervention (0 to 7%).
+The yield of CT scans to identify an abnormality when the neurologic examination and EEG were normal was 11 Hirtz D, Ashwal S, Berg A, et al. Practice parameter: Evaluating a first nonfebrile seizure in children: Report of the quality standards subcommittee of the American Academy of Neurology, The Child Neurology Society and 5% to 10%.
+Up to one-third of children who underwent MRI in one class I study had an abnormality, none required intervention.
 In another class I study of children with newly diagnosed epilepsy, 86% had neuroimaging and none had abnormalities that required immediate treatment.
-Emergent neuroimaging was recommended in children who exhibit postictal deficit not quickly resolving, or who have not returned to baseline within several hours after the seizure.
-Hirtz D, Ashwal S, Berg A, et al. Practice parameter: Evaluating a first nonfebrile seizure in children: Report of the quality standards subcommittee of the American Academy of Neurology, The Child Neurology Society and the American Epilepsy Society.
+Emergent neuroimaging was recommended in children who exhibit post-ictal deficit not quickly resolving, or who have not returned to baseline within several hours after the seizure. the American Epilepsy Society.
 Neurology 2000; 55(5):616-623.
-Clinical guideline International League Against Epilepsy (ILAE) guidelines for neuroimaging studies in the evaluation of children with recentonset epilepsy acknowledge that neuroimaging is important in initial evaluation and management to detect structural lesions related to the seizure disorder.
+Clinical guideline International League Against Epilepsy (ILAE) guidelines for neuroimaging studies in the evaluation of children with recent-onset epilepsy acknowledge that neuroimaging is important in the initial evaluation and management to detect structural lesions related to the seizure disorder.
 They also outline situations where imaging may not be necessary, including idiopathic focal or generalized epilepsy.
 When available, MRI is preferred to CT because of its superior resolution, versatility, and lack of radiation.
 However, CT is more widely available than MRI, is less expensive, and less likely to require sedation for younger patients.
-III Gaillard WD, Chiron C, Cross JH, et al. Guidelines for imaging infants and children with recent-onset epilepsy.
+Gaillard WD, Chiron C, Cross JH et al. Guidelines for imaging infants and children with recent- onset epilepsy.
 Epilepsia 2009; 50(9):2147-2153.